DHTMLX/docs-suite/docs/grid/api/api_overview.md

 :::info important
 - Use [the events of DataCollection](data_collection.md#events) to work with data of Grid.
 - Apply [the events of Selection](grid/api/api_overview.md#selection-events) to handle the selection of Grid cells.
+- Use [the events of TreeCollection](tree_collection.md#events) to work with data of Grid in the TreeGrid mode.
 :::

 ## Grid properties